Picture-Perfect: A Festive New England Fall Road Trip Itinerary

 It’s time to explore New England’s only national park, Acadia National Park.
 Fall is one of the best times of the year to visit Acadia because the weather is just right, and gorgeous fall foliage adds to the scenic waterfront vistas.

 Here’s our recommendation for how to spend a day in Acadia National Park in the fall.
-(Note: For this day, be sure to pack a lunch or make a reservation for / plan to carry out from Jordan Pond House.)
+Note: For this day, be sure to pack a lunch or make a reservation for / plan to carry out from Jordan Pond House.

-From early October through March, you’ll have the opportunity to catch the first sunrise in the United States from Acadia National Park as the sun rises over the Atlantic Ocean.
-It’s beautiful and worth the early wake-up call.
-Our favorite sunrise spot in Acadia can be found just 20 minutes along the Gorham Mountain Loop.
-(Start your trek about 30 minutes before the estimated sunrise for the day you’re visiting.)
+From early October through March, you have the opportunity to catch the first sunrise in the United States from Acadia National Park as the sun rises over the Atlantic Ocean.
+It’s beautiful and worth the early wake-up call!

 In the fall, the Gorham Mountain Loop is an extra special place to watch the sunrise and enjoy the foliage along the trees below.

 The Beehive Trail is one of the most popular hikes in Acadia, which is famous for its ladder trails.
-On Beehive, you’ll get your heart racing as you climb rungs and ladders to a gorgeous overlook of Sand Beach (and more stunning foliage below!).

-(4) Pick Your Own Adventure: Continue driving Acadia’s Park Loop to Jordan Pond or the Bubbles parking lots for a classic Acadia hike on the Bubbles Trailhead.
 Or, drive further to the Beech Cliffs Trailhead for a second, quieter ladder hike.
 Both hikes offer beautiful foliage views during the fall months.

 If you choose the Bubbles Trailhead, park at the start of the Bubbles Trailhead and hike to both South Bubble and North Bubble Summits.
 (If there’s no parking at the start of the Bubbles Trailhead, you can park at Jordan Pond and walk the Jordan Pond Loop to the Bubbles.)